Bintang0/Bintang/README.md

 - 📫 *How to reach me bintangarya747@gmail.com*

-- ⌨️ *Keeb and Pads Enthusiast, ask me anything about keyboard mousepad and mouse. i'll would any recommendation for you*
+- ⌨️ *Keeb and Pads Enthusiast, ask me anything about keyboard mousepad and mice. i'll would any recommendation for you*